fbpx

 Our mission at Cocolevio is to enable traditional businesses to strategically leverage modern technology to grow their revenue and profit and attain operating effectiveness.

-2. Easy access to contracts:
+Easy access to contracts

-Small Business Certification will expose you to organizations with a huge turnover and this helps in building your visibility thereby helping you get high-ticket clients.
+Small Business Certification will expose you to organizations with a huge turnover, and this helps in building your visibility, thereby helping you get high-ticket clients.

 Certified businesses have access to tax incentives and increased financial assistance.
-Of the total businesses run by women, minority groups, and veterans, only 0.6% of them are certified.
+Of the businesses run by women, minority groups, and veterans, only 0.6% of them are certified.

-A recent American Express State of Women-Owned Businesses Report found that the number of enterprises owned by women grew by 21% between 2014 and 2019 because of certification.
+A recent American Express State of Women-Owned Businesses Report found that women-owned enterprises grew by 21% between 2014 and 2019 because of certification.

 Why does certification seem like a difficult process?

-Increased Complexity
+Increased complexity

 Lack of information storage

-Solution: Make sure your service provides can access and organize all the past certificates, relevant documents, and invoices at a central server, eliminating the need for endless searches through your drive for files, emails, or paper records.
+Solution: Make sure your service provides access and organize all the past certificates, relevant documents, and invoices at a central server, eliminating the need for endless searches through your drive for files, emails, or paper records.
 These documents should also be downloadable as and when required.
 From the issue date to the expiry date, along with the certification number, every data must be present on the central server of the service provider.

-Difficulty in Renewal:
+Difficulty in renewal

-Solution: Ensure all documents are saved in the central server of the service provider so that the same can be resubmitted for renewal saving both time and cost.
-Make sure it is flexible enough to re-upload expired documents and significant business changes must be editable as and when they occur.
+Solution: Ensure all documents are saved in the central server of the service provider so that the same can be resubmitted for renewal, saving both time and cost.
+Make sure it is flexible enough to re-upload expired documents, and significant business changes must be editable as and when they occur.

-The 5-Step Application process through 58Joralemon:
+The 5-step application process through 58Joralemon

 Making an application for certification will take you as little as 15 minutes.